 Importing Footage into iMovie

-Before you start editing, you have to get your individual clips into iMovie.
+Before you learn how to use iMovie, you have to get your individual clips into the program.
 This process is called Importing, and it is the easiest part of editing.
 Once you’ve created a new project, all you have to do is click the import button or press ⌘ + I. Then select the video and audio clips you want to edit and click Import Selected.
 This visual demonstration will help get you on the right track.

 Step 1: Create a New Project and Select Movie